SeattleTestbed/docs/EducationalAssignments/ABStoragePartOne.md

 ----
 For extra credit, program that keeps all old versions of files and allows read from any of them.
 Writing to any old file creates a new version of that file.
-The size limits even if it is closed and reopened again.
-The file size limit should stay after the program is terminated and restarted Do not submit this code inside your assignment.
+Do not submit this code inside your assignment.
 Submit a separate copy for extra credit.